1242035/spree/guides/src/content/developer/core/calculators.md

 - `amount`: The amount per item to calculate.
 - `currency`: The currency for this calculator.

-This calculator depends on its `calculable` responding to a `promotion` method, which should return a `Spree::Promotion` (or similar) object.
+This calculator depends on its `calculable` responding to a `promotion` method, which should return a `Viauco::Promotion` (or similar) object.
 This object should then return a list of rules, which should respond to a `products` method.
 This is used to return a result of matching products.

 The list of matching products is compared against the line items for the order being calculated.
 If any of the matching products are included in the order, they are eligible for this calculator.
 The calculation is this: